CUNY CAT Executive Committee

 Current policies, procedures and documents can be accessed below:

-Economic Impact (EI) is defined as the benefits accruing to one or more locations of the company domiciled in New York State.
-If the company has locations in other states or countries, benefits to those locations do not count toward a project’s economic impact projections or reporting.
-NYSTAR recognizes the following categories of economic impact:
+New York State economic impact is defined as benefits accruing to one or more locations of the company domiciled in New York State.
+If the company has locations in other states or countries, benefits to those locations do not count toward the project’s economic impact projections or reporting.
+New York recognizes the following categories of economic impact:

 These categories are defined as follows:

-This refers to savings realized by a company as a result of its work with the CAT.
-Possible sources of cost savings include, but are not limited to: cost reductions resulting from performing R&D through the CAT, as compared to expenditures that would be necessary for in-house R&D efforts; cost savings from implementation of improved processes that were developed through a CAT project (e.g., reduced manufacturing costs, lower incidence of workplace injuries and worker’s compensation claims, etc.); reduced training costs by hiring a former CUNY student with experience on CAT projects; reduced costs from labor performed by CUNY students participating in a CAT-sponsored internship or co-op program at a company location.
+Savings realized by the company as a result of working with the PI and CUNY CAT.
+Possible sources of cost savings include, but are not limited to: cost reductions resulting from performing R&D through at CUNY, as compared to expenditures that would be necessary for in-house R&D efforts; cost savings from implementation of improved processes that were developed during the project (e.g., reduced manufacturing costs, lower incidence of workplace injuries and worker’s compensation claims, etc.); reduced training costs by hiring former CUNY students with experience on the project; reduced costs from labor performed by CUNY students participating in an internship or co-op program at a company location.
 For economic impact projections on new projects, these and similar cost saving factors should be estimated.

-This category represents expenditures by the company that will benefit to New York State.
-If successful implementation of the results of a CAT project will enable the company to acquire or build a new facility in New York State, or to renovate, upgrade and/or purchase capital equipment for an existing facility in New York State, this counts as economic impact under this category.
+This category represents expenditures by the company that will be made in New York State.
+If successful implementation of the results of a project will enable the company to acquire or build a new facility in New York State, or to renovate, upgrade and/or purchase capital equipment for an existing facility in New York State, this counts as economic impact under this category.
 For economic impact projections, an estimate of such capital expenditures is sufficient.

 At the start of each fiscal year, total funding available for project cost sharing (“CAT match”) will be determined, and baseline match rates may be adjusted from those shown.
-Continuing and projected new projects will be evaluated based on Economic Impact.
-As new projects are accepted asynchronously throughout the year, match rates for projects initiated after the start of the current fiscal year may be subject to budget constraints due to commitments to on-going projects and timing of new projects.
+As new projects are accepted throughout the year, match rates for projects initiated after the start of the current fiscal year may be subject to budget constraints due to commitments to on-going projects and timing of new projects.